coljac/typst-dnd5e/README.md

 The template is called "dragonling" and can be imported as: `#import "@preview/dragonling:0.1.0": *`

+**Note:** This package has been updated for compatibility with the latest version of Typst and is ready for submission to Typst Universe.

 See the [example](https://github.com/coljac/typst-dnd5e) which should mostly be self explanatory - it includes examples of tables, stat blocks and breakout boxes, and should serve as a good starting point for your own content.

 ![example_img](https://github.com/coljac/typst-dnd5e/assets/191407/76bbb6fc-70fb-4766-b40c-37b1a090422b)